promoqui/promoqui-api-ruby/README.md

   offer.save
 end
 ```
-With the above code we scroll all offers, asing storeIds to offer and save it.
+With the above code we scroll all offers, assing storeIds to offer and save it.

 # Have a nice day